jahidcmt4/WP-Content-Protection-Plugin/readme.txt

 == Disable by IP Address ==

 * This feature enables users to block unwanted traffic from accessing your website frontend and backend by IP Address.
 It helps to reduce spam and unwanted sign-ups quickly by preventing unwanted visitors from browsing an entire website.

+== Disable by Country ==

+* This feature enables users to block unwanted traffic from accessing your website frontend and backend by Country.
+It helps to reduce spam and unwanted sign-ups quickly by preventing unwanted visitors from browsing an entire website.

 <strong>Privacy Policy : </strong>